-You'll want to weigh these options the next time you need to buy one printer, or a set of them.
+You'll want to weigh these options the next time you need to buy one printer or a set of them.

 This also relates to what you need the printer for.
-If you need a printer for multiple functions, you'll likely need multiple printers since so few of them can perform all six of the above functions.
+If you need a printer for multiple functions, you'll likely need various printers since so few of them can perform all six of the above functions.

-The first thing you should know is that heat transfer printers accomplish two major things: Imprinting designs onto fabric, such as clothes, blankets, or sheets.
+The first thing you should know is that heat transfer printers accomplish two critical things: Imprinting designs onto fabric, such as clothes, blankets, or sheets.
 They also imprint designs onto certain hard surfaces that are usually ceramic at their core, such as dinnerware.